Harmelodic/coding-guidelines/README.md

 Never re-use variables, unless you need to as a last resort for optimisation reasons.

+Opt for statically-typed languages, and static-typing in those languages - especially for languages that contain business logic (to be able to easily a Domain model using types, and easily create Value types) and / or safety is a concern (for increased "shift-left" due to compile-time type safety).

 I have no solid opinion on whether acronyms should be capitalised in variables names, other than a simple: "Do what reads better."